 …

-D-403-5: Regulatory Integrity Division
+D-403-5: Fraud Deterrence and Compliance Monitoring Division

-The TWC Regulatory Integrity Division (RID) is responsible for investigating reports of potential fraud, waste, abuse, and misconduct.
-RID includes the VR Contract Oversight Department.
-The mission of the VR Contract Oversight Department is to conduct on-site monitoring and provide oversight of contracted VR customer services.
-The division also performs other services related to and in support of the monitoring function.
+The TWC Fraud Deterrence and Compliance Monitoring Division (FDCM) is responsible for investigating reports of potential fraud, waste, abuse, and misconduct.
+FDCM includes the VR Contract Oversight and Support department.
+The mission of the VR Contract Oversight and Support department is to conduct remote and on-site monitoring and provide oversight of contracted VR customer services.
+The department also performs other services related to and in support of the monitoring function.

-For detailed information about this program, refer to the TWC Regulatory Integrity Division (RID) Monitoring and Legal Enforcement.
+For more information, refer to the Fraud Deterrence and Compliance Monitoring SharePoint site on the intranet.

 …